 - Nearest station: London Bridge, Rail & Underground (Joiner Street exit).

-- Directions: just south of the railway station - see the map at the top of this page
+- Directions: just south of the railway station - see the map on page

 - Parking: Street parking or Snowsfield multi storey